wp-plugins/flyzoo/readme.txt

 * Single Sign On: users can login and chat using their existing WordPress/BuddyPress accounts

-* Cloud-based, hosted chat built to ensure a fast message delivery without overloading your server
+* Cloud-based (hosted) chat built to ensure a fast message delivery without overloading your server

 * Eye-catching design